jamesfalkner/liferay-docs/devGuide/en/chapters/06-accessing-remote-services.markdown

     jsonws.web.service.public.methods=getSkinny*

-For Liferay 6.2 and later, the Skinny JSON Provider app is preconfigured to allow anonymous access by default.
-Note that this preconfiguration cannot be changed.
+For Liferay 6.2 and later, the Skinny JSON Provider app is preconfigured to allow anonymous access by default, using the `@AccessControlled` annotation.
+Note that this preconfiguration cannot be changed without recompiling and re-deploying this plugin.
+Although the Skinny JSON Provider is anonymously accessible, it will only return results for Web Content Articles or Dynamic Data Lists that are readable by the `Guest` Role.

 Even without the need for authentication, all of Liferay's JSON web services require the use of the `p_auth` token for CSRF protection for environments that